KILTprotocol/docs/sdk/02_tutorial/04_issuer/02_did.md

 - An _assertion-method key pair_, used to write CTypes and attestations on chain
 - A _capability-delegation key pair_, used to write delegations on chain

-You can replace keys over time, e.g., if a key becomes compromised.
+You can replace keys over time, for example if a key becomes compromised.

 :::

-## What's the difference between a DID and an account?
+## The difference between a DID and an account

-A DID and an account sound quite similar, but there are some differences:
+A DID and an account sound similar, but there are some differences:

 - You record both to chain
 - You can have a DID without an account